Join the Kew Gardens CSA

 SPECIAL COVID-19 RESPONSE: Many people are joining CSAs at this time because they want more options: far fewer people handle your food versus supermarkets; it is a dependable stream for food in a fragile food chain; farm food is healthy and helps build the immune system; knowing where your food comes from helps build trust.

 We are adapting to the current crisis.
 Our shares are pre-packaged at the farm in bags with members’ names, so you can grab and go.
 No one else touches your food.
 On site, we wear masks and gloves and have sanitizer, and we observe social distancing.
 Our surplus goes to those in need during this crisis.

 Garden of Eve Organic Farm offers extended payment plans and the CSA provides limited financial support in subsidized shares and through a loan program to attract a wider membership.
-If you are interested and think cost is an issue because you are impacted by the economy, contact us at firstname.lastname@example.org
+If you are interested and think cost is an issue because you are impacted by the economy, please contact us at firstname.lastname@example.org

 Thanks to our wonderful members and to our partners at Garden of Eve Organic Farm on Long Island.
 And, as always, we thank the Kew Gardens Cinemas for letting us set up in the park.